BradleyCodeU/bradleycodeu.github.io/_apcsp/py/PyWeightOnPlanets/instructions.md

 1 Kilogram (kg) is equal to 2.2046226218 pounds (lbs).
 To convert kilograms to pounds, multiply the kilogram value by 2.2046226218.
 For example, to convert 2 kg to pounds, multiply 2 by 2.2046226218, that makes 4.4092452436 pounds in 2 kg.

-When the button is pressed:
+In your tkinter app, when the button is pressed:
 - Collect the user's weight in pounds
 - Validate the number
 - Convert pounds to kilograms using your poundsToKilograms function